Guide

 01

-Under Section 139(1) of the Income Tax Act, 1961, you are required to file if your gross income - before any deductions - crosses the basic exemption limit.
-But income level is not the only reason you might need to file.
+Under Section 139(1) of the Income Tax Act, 1961, you must file if your gross income - before any deductions - crosses the basic exemption limit.
+But income level is not the only trigger.

-• You deposited cash above Rs.
+• Cash deposited above Rs.
 1 crore in one or more current accounts during the year

-• You spent more than Rs.
+• Spent more than Rs.
 2 lakh on international travel

-• Your electricity bills totalled more than Rs.
+• Electricity bills totalled more than Rs.
 1 lakh across the year

-• You own property abroad, have a foreign bank account, or earn any income outside India
+• You own property abroad, have a foreign bank account, or earn income outside India

 • You run a company or a firm - all companies and firms must file regardless of profit or loss

-• You want to carry forward a loss (from investments, business) to set off against future income
+• You want to carry forward a loss to set off against future income

-• Tax was deducted from any of your payments and you want that money back
+• Tax was deducted from any payment and you want it back

 Source: Section 139(1), Income Tax Act 1961; Rule 12AB, Income Tax Rules 1962